Small Boat Racing Essentials

 You don’t need much in the way of equipment on a small boat like mine, but here are a few racing essentials I absolutely couldn’t live without.
 Since I’m ever on the lookout for things that make me a more competitive racer, be sure to check this page from time to time — you might find something new!

 Tactical Compass – a necessity for racing, as it can tell you early on when the lifts and headers happen.
-I like this better than the digital models, because you can see so much more information at a glance, and thus, have more of a visual idea of what the wind’s doing.
+I like this better than the digital models (I also have one a Tacktick digital compass), because you can see so much more information at a glance, and thus, have more of a visual idea of what the wind’s doing.
 It’s also helpful if you’re sailing across the bay and trying to find your way somewhere — a good compass will never let you down!
 Mine is mounted on my mast, just above where the halyards are cleated, so both I and my crew can easily see it.
-Look for my upcoming video on how to use a tactical compass while racing.

 Race Start Timer – absolutely essential for getting the start sequence timed exactly to that last, crucial second. . .
 I like this one because it has a “sync” button, so if you’re off by a few seconds, you can sync with the Race Committee’s signals at the 4 or 1 minute flags.
 You (or your crew) can wear it on your wrist.